top of page

 1. Freelancing Existing Skills

 Freelancing is often the first option people explore.
-This might include admin support, social media management, writing, design or consultancy based on skills you already have.
+This might include admin support, social media management, writing, design, or consultancy based on skills you already have.

 • Low start-up costs